 Layer 4: Frameworks & Drivers — Outermost Details

-Outermost code is framework and infrastructure glue: web frameworks, databases, UI frameworks, third‑party libraries.
-This layer is expected to be volatile; placing it outside the core minimizes the blast radius of changes.
+Outermost code is framework and infrastructure glue: web frameworks, databases, UI frameworks, and third‑party libraries.
+This layer is volatile; keeping it outside the core minimizes the blast radius of changes.

 Building a Service with TypeScript and Node.js

-Below is a practical walkthrough for a “create user” feature showing how to map the onion layers to a real project.
+The walkthrough below shows how to map the onion layers to a real project for a “create user” feature.

 Project Folder Structure